Functions

 Description

 This function creates the faces F and vertices V for a rhombicdodecahedron.
-The radius of the shape is set using the input radius r.
+The size of the shape is set by the width w in the xy-plane.

 tri2quad